 What are the advantages of condoms?

 When used correctly, condoms can reduce the risk for pregnancy and STIs.
-They are easily available at drugstores, clinics and discount stores and they are inexpensive.
+They are easily available at drugstores, clinics and discount stores, and they are inexpensive.
 They can prolong pleasure for both partners especially for men who have problems with premature ejaculation.
-Not worrying about pregnancy or STIs can help both partners relax make sex more enjoyable.
+Not worrying about pregnancy or STIs can help both partners relax and make sex more enjoyable.